 - Improved communications between staff, board, and other constituents

 - Increased capacity for strategic planning

-MAP offers three different assessments to choose from:
+MAP offers five different assessments to choose from:

 - Collections Stewardship